 If you are traveling to a foreign country to receive treatment for a wide variety of reasons, it is called travel for medical tourism.
 Maybe, you don't have health insurance in your home country or perhaps the surgery you need is not covered by your health insurance.
 It could also be because your country has a socialized health system and the wait times are too long or for other reasons.

 In such cases, you can't purchase travel medical insurance and expect them to cover your treatment abroad.
 You will have to pay the expenses out of your pocket.
 However, in some cases, your domestic health insurance may provide coverage for some or all of the expenses for treatments done in a foreign country simply because it would be a lot cheaper for them, compared to treatment in your home country.

-If you have pre-existing medical conditions, no travel medical insurance will pay for the routine maintenance of pre-existing conditions.
+If you have pre-existing medical conditions, even the best travel medical insurance will not pay for the routine maintenance of pre-existing conditions.
 Many people have medical conditions that require routine treatment such as kidney dialysis, insulin supplies for diabetes, oxygen supply, treatment of blood pressure/ heart disease or even delivery of baby (maternity).
 Paying for routine and expected treatments would simply be a loss for the insurance company and therefore, they are excluded.

 There are certain travel medical insurance plans that provide coverage for acute onset of pre-existing conditions up to a specific maximum amount for people of a certain age.
 This benefit is purely for a sudden and unexpected emergency that arises due to pre-existing conditions and you would be required to take the treatment within the next 24 hours.

 Long Term Coverage for Expats

 If you are an expatriate that lives outside your home country for an extended duration, such as you are working or retried in a foreign country, you should consider expatriate health insurance which is an annually renewable major medical insurance plan.